 The TaoTronics TT-SK023's total harmonic distortion performance is decent.
 It distorts significantly more at max volume than it does at normal listening volumes, so as long as you're not playing this soundbar at full blast, the distortion shouldn't be too noticeable.

 Not only is this soundbar lacking a center channel, but it can't decode or downmix surround sound content to stereo, either.

 This soundbar doesn't have any surround channels, nor can it downmix, or even decode, surround sound content to stereo.
 If you're looking for a 2.0 soundbar and you don't mind that it downmixes surround content into stereo, check out the Vizio SB3820-C6.

 This soundbar doesn't support Atmos.

 This soundbar has terrible sound enhancement features.
 The only thing you can change is the sound mode, and even then, there are only three EQ preset options: Music, Movie, and Game mode.
-You can't adjust the bass or treble levels, activate virtual surround, or even enhance dialogue with this soundbar, which is quite bad.
+You can't adjust the bass or treble levels, or activate virtual surround.
+Unlike the BOMAKER Odine II, it doesn't have a dialogue enhancement feature, which is quite bad.

 The TaoTronics TT-SK023 only has two inputs: an optical-in, and a regular audio jack.
 While it comes with an RCA cable to plug into your TV or receiver, it doesn't have an RCA input, so you won't be able to easily plug a turntable into it.
 You also can't use it as a hub between your various home media devices since there are no HDMI ports.